Table of Contents

 Iranian architecture, especially the magnificent architecture of mosques is just simply stunning.
 Mosques, in general, are one of the most iconic features of a Muslim city and can be seen everywhere around the country.

 Some of them are older than 1000 years and some of them have the most complex mosaic designs and structures.
 One of the most famous ones is Nasir-al Molk Mosque aka Pink Mosque, situated in Shiraz and another one is the Jame Mosque of Isfahan.

-Silk Road, the most brilliant phenomenon of the relationship among nations and a well-established network of roads, played an essential role in transferring the culture and goods to other countries.
+Silk Road, the most brilliant phenomenon of the relationship among nations and a well-established network of roads, played an essential role in transferring culture and goods to other countries.

 Iran is a part of this ancient road with its rich cultural footprints, ancient civilization, vast land, and variable climate and geography.
-According to the ancient maps, the Silk Road started from Huang City in China and continued to Turkestan.
+According to ancient maps, the Silk Road started from Huang City in China and continued to Turkestan.

 Then, the route passed through central Asia and reached Samarqand and Bukhara.
 When it entered Iran, it passed the northern part of Iran including Marv, Sarakhs, Neyshabur, Gorgan, Bam, Safiabad, Rey, Qazvin, Zanjan, and north of Hamadan, and ended up in one of the harbors of Syria after passing Yerevan.